 Below are some of our most frequently asked questions regarding the particulars of buying a Residential Park Home or a Luxury Lodge.
-For any queries you may have that aren’t answered below, get in touch and one of our Park & Home specialists will be more than happy to help.
+Any queries you may have that aren’t answered below, get in touch, and one of our Park & Home specialists will be more than happy to help.

 THE LEGAL ASPECTS OF LIVING IN A PARK HOME

 The homes are bought directly from the Park of your choice.
-You do not need to employ a solicitor to buy park homes as conveyancing takes place due to the fact that you are not purchasing the land that the home is sited on.
-You have the right to remain on the park with your home indefinitely.
+You do not need to employ a solicitor to buy park homes as conveyancing occurs since you are not purchasing the land that the home is sited on.
+You have the right to remain in the park with your home indefinitely.

-When living on the park you will be charged a pitch fee or ground rent.
-This is usually charged on a monthly basis and covers the running costs associated with the business.
+When living in the park, you will be charged a pitch fee or ground rent.
+This is usually charged monthly and covers the running costs associated with the business.
 This includes the upkeep of communal areas, security and any on park facilities as documented within your Mobile Homes Act Agreement.
 This charge is similar to the maintenance charge normally associated with apartments and serviced accommodation.

 WHAT IS THE DIFFERENCE BETWEEN A RESIDENTIAL PARK AND A HOLIDAY PARK?

 Our Residential Bungalows or Park Homes are located on one of our Residential Parks.
 These are exclusively for those ages over 45 as the Parks have a minimum age requirement.
-Our Luxury Holiday lodges are located on one of our Holiday parks, which allow for an additional/ second home purchase as they are not permitted to be a permanent address of residency.
+Our Luxury Holiday lodges are located on one of our Holiday parks, which allow for an additional/ second home purchase.
+They are not permitted to be a permanent address of residency.

 ARE CHILDREN ALLOWED ON THE RESIDENTIAL PARKS?